I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 The damage incurred is a number that varies.

 Calculating damage modifiers of something is an activity.

 For calculating damage modifiers of a person (called the defender):
-	if the defender is wearing armour (called the protector) and the damage incurred is greater than 1 begin;
-		say ": [the protector] absorbs ";
+	if the defender is wearing armour (called the protector) and the damage incurred is greater than 1: say ": [the protector] absorbs ";
 		let the absorbency be the armour class of the protector;
-		if the absorbency >= the damage incurred begin;
-			let the absorbency be the damage incurred;
+		if the absorbency >= the damage incurred: let the absorbency be the damage incurred;
 			decrease the absorbency by 1;
-		end if;
 		decrease the damage incurred by the absorbency;
 		say the absorbency;
-	end if;
 	continue the activity.

 For calculating damage modifiers of a person (called the defender):
-	if the defender is affected by ironbones and the damage incurred is greater than 1 begin;
-		say ": the ironbones spell halves the damage";
+	if the defender is affected by ironbones and the damage incurred is greater than 1: say ": the ironbones spell halves the damage";
 		change the damage incurred to the damage incurred divided by 2;
-	end if;
 	continue the activity.

 Dead body disposal of something is an activity.[* This is provided for the benefit of anyone using these rules who wants to make something special happen to dead bodies, which otherwise quietly vanish from the field of battle.]